yellowmessenger/documentation/cookbooks/How-Tos.md

 ![API Response](../img/howtos/invoke_api_3.jpg)

-4. Don't forget to click on save button on the bottom left corner, otherwise you won't get a joke.
+4. Don't forget to click on save button on the bottom left corner, otherwise you won't get the joke.
 Now you may laugh! :laughing:

 ---------------------------------------